kazeburo/Monoceros/README.md

 number of connections to keep in the manager process.
 If you want to increase this value, You should check your system limitations. (default: half number of POSIX::\_SC\_OPEN\_MAX)

+## \--read-ahead-power=\#

+floating number in 0 to 1. rate to read ahead request.
+If set to high number, Monoceros attempts to read the next request from current socket strongly.
+Result, throughput is higher.
+Conversely, For small delay, set low number.
+Monoceros attempts to read a request from other sockets. (default: 0.5)

 # RECOMMENDED MODULES

 For more performance.
 I recommends you to install these module.